vedantvakharia/Jarvis/source/content/CIEF/CIEF Overview.md

 - "In Bombay I’m an invader / In Assam An exploiting trader".
 - The concluding lines, "They would throw me / From the hills / Kick me / From the plains / I promise / Never to mention / India again," powerfully convey a sense of a fractured identity and widespread alienation during this tumultuous period.

+## Post Rushdie

+### Arundhati Roy (b.
+1961)
+- Won The Booker Prize in 1997 for _The God of Small Things_, becoming the "first resident Indian to win Britain's most coveted literary award".
+Before her, V.S.
+Naipaul won in 1971 and Salman Rushdie won in 1981, both were Indian descent but not Indian resident.
+So, this was a huge win for Indian literature and marked a turning point for Indian fiction globally.
+- Her success in winning the Booker stamped India as "the most fertile new literary ground in international eyes".
+- Her book made "no allowances for a foreign audience" but was met with "Wild International excitement"

+### V.S.
+Naipaul
+- He was the first writer to make "the Great Leap" and prove that "neither poverty nor his obscure Beginnings...could stop him from becoming one of the greatest masters of the English language"
+- Though his early work like _The Mystic Masseur_ was "scorned as a little Savory from the colonies" and _A House for Mr. Biswas_ was "greeted with indifference" in the 1950s, he is now considered "one of the greatest living writers in the English language"
+- He wrote novels, short stories, essays and travelogs.
+- He wrote "with passion and Authority on subjects ranging from Life in the small island colonies of Trinidad and Tobago to cultural fundamentalism and Islam".
+- The British establishment has honored him with a Knighthood, and Oxford University with an honorary doctorate, though these honors are "recent history".
+- Unlike Narayan and Anand, Naipaul's works were not exclusively focused on Indian themes but rather on diverse subjects

 ## Jnapith Award

 - The highest Indian literary award presented annually to an Indian author for their "outstanding contribution towards literature".